blackoutjack/rjtools.duprem/README.md

 This command will look through `some/dir` for duplicate files, and will give the user the option to remove one or more of the duplicates.
-The image plugin is used for smarter duplicate detection in image content (non-image files in the directory will still also be evaluated against other also).
+The image plugin is used for smarter duplicate detection in image content (non-image files in the directory will still also be evaluated against each other also).

-    python3 -m duprem some/dir -t image --remove
+    python3 -m duprem some/dir -p image --remove

 ## Plugins